• Biology students at Chapman University

 Along the way, your professors will be there to help guide you and support you in achieving your goals, whether that means earning grants or fellowships to assist with research projectsgetting your scientific work published, pursuing a career in the medical professions or anything else.

-Finally, as a senior, you'll synthesize all you've learned to prepare for your post-graduation path.
+Finally, as a senior, you'll synthesize all you've learned and work with Schmid College's dedicated science career advisor to prepare for your post-graduation path.

 Faculty